As of July 30, Delaware County is listed as an Orange Level 2 on the Ohio Public Health Advisory System.

 Should employees need to work offsite, the University has a Virtual Private Network (VPN) that enables them to connect to OWU fileshares and protected databases.
 To arrange virtual meetings, employees are able to use Google Meet, which integrates with Google Calendar and Gmail.

 An overview based on information from the federal Centers for Disease Control and Prevention (CDC) and other public health resources is available on the About COVID-19 (coronavirus) page.

 - OWU Student Health Center, 740-368-3160 (operated by OhioHealth).
-Basic care is provided to students at no cost.
+Basic care is available to students weekdays when classes are in session.
 Located in Stuyvesant Hall, the Student Health Center is open from 8 a.m. to 4:30 p.m.
 Monday through Friday.
 For medical assistance at other times, view this list of area care locations.
 (Note: Employees should visit their personal healthcare providers, but are able to contact the Student Health Center for guidance.)